mikeferguson/ros2_cookbook/rclcpp/parameters.md

    topic: /head_camera/depth_registered/points
 ```

-In ROS2, the common pattern is to make the array a list of just names,
+In ROS 2, the common pattern is to make the array a list of just names,
 then have each name be a block of parameters:

 ```yaml